babblingbird/improvedtjbot/README.md

 1. **Speaker and/or microphone doesn't work**.

     _Reason_: The Raspberry selects random id's for the audio devices on boot.
-These can be checked with `arecord --list` and `aplay --list`, but are hardcoded in the TJBot's source code.
+These should have been hardcoded using the identifiers, but might not work with different devices (e.g. a different speaker).
+The names can be checked with `arecord --list` and `aplay --list`, but are hardcoded in the TJBot's source code.

     _Fix_: Reboot the Raspberry Pi.
 If this issue persists, check the id's using the above commands.

 2. **I can't ssh to TJBot**.

     Check if the username (`tjbot`) and password (`root`) you provided is correct.
+You also need to enable SSH in the Raspberry Pi Settings.